sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

   <img width="400" height="400" src="../../../figs/figs_R_MCMC/fig4.png">
 </p>

-What can you tell about the chain efficiency when using these parameters?
+>**QUESTION**: What can you say about chain efficiency when using these parameters?

-### Example 2
+#### Example 2

 Now, we run the chain longer but keep the same starting values for the rest of the parameters.
 Then, we compute the chain efficiency for each
 parameter:

 ```r